Nobles has contributed to the Ukraine chapter of «Getting the Deal Through: Joint Ventures 2019».

 An incorporated joint venture is a joint-entity company, incorporated based on joint capital of two or more business entities.
 Joint ventures are usually organised either in the form of a joint-stock company or a limited liability company (LLC) in Ukraine.

-2. In what sectors are joint ventures most commonly used in
+2. In what sectors are joint ventures most commonly used in your jurisdiction?

 An unincorporated joint venture is widely used in public–private partnerships in Ukraine, where the investor aims to make a profit from stateowned resources or property rights under contractual arrangements, in particular for different industries.
 This is common in the oil and gas industry, and in road construction and transport infrastructure projects.